Skip to main content

 4. Regular Maintenance

-• Compact and repair regularly
+• Compact and repair in controlled windows, with backups first.

 Advanced Troubleshooting